PreciousChicken/blog/content/posts/azure-react-apod.md

 date: 2022-01-21T22:16:06Z
 tags: ["React", "Azure Web App", "Node"]
 categories: ["Web development"]
-description: "A demonstration of NASA's Astronomy Picture of the Dat (APOD) using the React framework, hosted as an Azure web app."
+description: "A demonstration of NASA's Astronomy Picture of the Day (APOD) using the React framework, hosted as an Azure web app."
 enableToc: true
 draft: true
 ---